-In a letter dated November 12, 2019, regarding Provincial changes to the land use planning system, the Minister of Municipal Affairs and Housing advised that municipalities may choose a phased approach to their municipal comprehensive review through multiple official plan amendments.
+In a letter dated November 12, 2019, regarding Provincial changes to the land use planning system, the Minister of Municipal Affairs and Housing advised that municipalities may choose to use a phased approach, which includes more than one official plan amendment, to complete their municipal comprehensive review.

 In September 2020, through Report LPS84-20, Regional Council directed that an initial Regional Official Plan Amendment be prepared to advance select local municipal planning priorities related to urban structure.
-A number of local municipal planning priorities to be considered included boundary and policy changes to Urban Growth Centres, delineation and assignment of density targets for Major Transit Station Areas, identification of additional growth nodes with a corresponding policy framework and limited employment conversions.
+The local municipal planning priorities to be considered included boundary and policy changes to Urban Growth Centres, delineation and assignment of density targets for Major Transit Station Areas, identification of additional growth nodes with a corresponding policy framework and strategic employment conversions.